TopicGPT: A Prompt-based Topic Modeling Framework: Introduction

 \section{Introduction}

 Topic modeling is a commonly used technique for discovering latent thematic structures in extensive collections of text documents.
-Traditional topic models such as latent Dirichlet allocation \cite[][LDA]{blei2003latent} represent documents as mixtures of topics, where each topic is a distribution over words.\footnote{``Word'' may also refer to $n$-grams or other lexical items.} Topics are often represented with their most probable words, but this representation can contain incoherent or unrelated words that make topics difficult for users to interpret \cite{chang2009reading, newman2010automatic}.
+Traditional topic models such as latent Dirichlet allocation \cite[][LDA]{blei2003latent} represent documents as mixtures of topics, where each topic is a distribution over words.
+Topics are often represented with their most probable words, but this representation can contain incoherent or unrelated words that make topics difficult for users to interpret \cite{chang2009reading, newman2010automatic}.
 Although some models enable users to interactively guide topics based on needs and domain knowledge \cite{hu2014interactive, nikolenko2017topic}, their usability is constrained by the bag-of-words topic format.

 To address these limitations, we introduce \frameworkname~(Figure \ref{fig:pipeline}), a human-centric approach to topic modeling that relies on prompting large language models to perform in-context topic generation (\S \ref{subsec:proposer}) and assignment (\S \ref{subsec:assigner}).
 First, we iteratively prompt an LLM to generate new topics given a sample of documents from an input dataset and a list of previously generated topics.
-The resulting set of topics is then further refined to consolidate redundant topics and eliminate infrequent ones.
+The resulting set of topics can then be refined to eliminate redundant and infrequent topics.
 Finally, given a new document, an LLM assigns it to one or more of the generated topics, also providing a quotation from the document to support its assignment.
-These quotations make the method easily verifiable, addressing some of the validity concerns that plague traditional topic models.
+These quotations make the method easily verifiable, addressing some validity concerns plaguing traditional topic models.